07nainankit/CF-Problem-Find/README.md

-Project - CF Problem Finder
+# Project - CF Problem Finder

 Problem Statement - Incapable of getting submission of a codeforces user sorted by rating.

-Result - Enhanced cometitive programmers problem practicing strategies.
+Result - Enhanced competitive programmers problem practicing strategies.

 How to use - Enter CodeForces Username and get desired result.